Razzle (musician): Death

 In late 1984, Hanoi Rocks were on their first American tour.
-Frontman Michael Monroe fractured his ankle, so the band had to skip a few shows to allow Monroe to heal.
+Frontman Michael Monroe fractured his ankle, so the band canceled several scheduled performances for his treatment and recovery.
 During that break, Mötley Crüe's lead vocalist Vince Neil invited the band to visit his home in Redondo Beach, California.

 On 8 December, Hanoi Rocks band members were partying with Mötley Crüe at Neil's house.
 The party stopped when everybody noticed they were out of beer.
 Neil and Razzle, both drunk, went to a nearby liquor store in Neil's De Tomaso Pantera, with Neil driving.
 On the way back, they crashed into another car.
 Razzle was rushed to the hospital and pronounced dead at 7:12 p.m.; he had died instantly in the collision.

 Both occupants of the other car were seriously injured, sustaining brain damage as a result of the crash.
 Vince Neil was charged with vehicular manslaughter and driving under the influence of alcohol in connection with the crash.
 His blood alcohol content was 0.17, above the California legal limit at that time of 0.10.
 In September 1985, Los Angeles County Superior Court Judge Edward Hinz, Jr., sentenced Neil to 30 days in jail and five years probation.

 Andy McCoy and Mötley Crüe drummer Tommy Lee went looking for Neil and Razzle.
 They drove by the crash site and saw Neil handcuffed and placed in a police car.
 They were informed that Razzle had been taken to a hospital, where he was pronounced dead.
 McCoy informed the band's manager Seppo Vesterinen, who then told the rest of the band.

 He was buried at Holy Cross Church in Binstead on the Isle of Wight in 1984.

 Razzle's death was a turning point for Hanoi Rocks.
-The band fell apart shortly after.
-Razzle was replaced by ex-Clash drummer Terry Chimes, but things were not quite the same.
+Razzle was initially replaced by ex-Clash drummer Terry Chimes.
 Lead singer Michael Monroe gave the band notice early in 1985, and the group broke up in May after a farewell concert.

 Neil dedicated Theatre of Pain, Mötley Crüe's third studio album, to Razzle.
-In 2015, Neil admitted to Ultimate Classic Rock that he paid US$2.5 million to the courts, so he served only 19 days of a 30-day sentence for the reckless death.
+In 2015, Neil admitted to Ultimate Classic Rock that he paid US$2.5 million to the courts, so he served only 19 days of a 30-day sentence for the death.
 Neil's account of this event, which contradicts witness accounts, is documented in Mötley Crüe's collaborative autobiography The Dirt: Confessions of the World's Most Notorious Rock Band (2001).

-Despite his short career, Razzle left a lasting impact through his work with Hanoi Rocks—a band widely credited as a major influence on Guns N' Roses and other glam metal acts of the late '80s.
+Despite his short career, Razzle left an impact through his work with Hanoi Rocks, a band credited as a major influence on Guns N' Roses and other glam metal acts of the late '80s.

 Media portrayal

-Max Milner portrayed Razzle in the 2019 film adaptation of Mötley Crüe’s autobiography.
+Max Milner portrayed Razzle in the 2019 film adaptation "The Dirt" of Mötley Crüe’s autobiography.